grommasdietz/kirby-locale/README.md

 2. `panel.config['grommasdietz/kirby-locale'].locales` (or `...languages`)
 3. `window.panel.config.locales` / `...languages`
 4. Kirby’s configured site languages
-5. The bundled ISO\u00a0639-1 catalog (unless disabled)
+5. The bundled ISO 639-1 catalog (unless disabled)

-Values can be plain strings (`'en-GB'`) or associative arrays with `code`, `name`, and optional `group` keys.
+Values can be plain strings (`'en'` or more explicit `'en-GB'`) or associative arrays with `code`, `name`, and optional `group` keys.
 Closures are supported on both the Panel and Kirby options.

 Set `kirby()->option('grommasdietz.kirby-locale.catalog', false)` to disable the ISO fallback entirely, or provide your own array/callback to replace it.